 Mixed Hearing Loss

-Both conductive and sensorineural losses occur at the same time.
+Both conductive and sensorineural losses occurring at the same time is also known as mixed hearing loss.

-Contact Beltone DFW by calling 888-958-8432 to make an appointment with one of our hearing care specialists if you are experiencing a loss of hearing.
+Contact Beltone Dallas Fort Worth by calling 888-958-8432 to make an appointment with one of our hearing care specialists if you are experiencing a loss of hearing.
 We will help you determine the cause and how to best treat the problem.
 In time, you will be able to once again enjoy the conversation and sounds that you have been missing out on lately.